-State Tax Policy (continued)- The Foundation's analysis, and studies such as the State Business Tax Climate Index, inform the tax reform debate across the country and have been crucial to major tax changes in many states, and Foundation experts have been a vital resource to policymakers and journalists as states navigate an increasingly mobile post-pandemic economy characterized by a greater focus on tax competitiveness.
+State Tax Policy (continued) - The Foundation is often looked to by legislators, taxpayers, and the media (with 10,100 media citations in 2023) to recommend tax reform options or provide analysis of tax plans.
+The Foundation's analysis, and studies such as the State Business Tax Climate Index, inform the tax reform debate across the country and have been crucial to major tax changes in many states, and Foundation experts have been a vital resource to policymakers and journalists as states navigate an increasingly mobile economy characterized by a greater focus on tax competitiveness.

-Global Tax Reform - was launched in 2018 in order to promote pro-growth tax policies throughout the world with a primary focus on Europe.
-The Global Program produces indepth studies of economic data and uses a variety of measures, such as the International Tax Competitiveness Index, to compare tax systems.
+Global Tax Reform - was launched to promote pro-growth tax policies throughout the world with a primary focus on Europe.
+The Global Program produces in-depth studies of economic data and uses a variety of measures, such as the International Tax Competitiveness Index, to compare tax systems.
 The Foundation's experts have provided briefings in countries throughout Europe and are relied upon by media, policy makers, and other policy groups to provide analysis of tax proposals throughout the world.
-In 2022, the Tax Foundation's work was cited in 95 countries and received 4,120 international media citations.
+In 2023, the Tax Foundation's work was cited in 83 countries and received nearly 4,500 international media citations.